Trust Center

 Before paying, check the parts that usually go wrong.

-Furniture and building-material orders cannot be judged by nice photos only.
+Building-material and furniture orders cannot be judged by nice photos only.
 This page explains what to confirm before deposit, what to see before balance payment, how money should be staged, and when China sourcing may not be the right choice.

 Buyer protection